-Elliott is a three-story women's residence hall named in honor of A.V.T.
+Elliott is a three-story traditional style residence hall named in honor of A.V.T.
 Elliott of Canton, Ohio.
 The building was remodeled in 2006.
-Forty-two women are housed in the building.
+Forty-two students are housed in the building.
+Elliott Hall is a gender inclusive residence hall.